-The former students reported a wide range of interests and hobbies including: watching movies/TV, going to church, spending time with peers, going out to eat, outdoor activities (e.g., park, playground, zoo), listening to music, bowling, playing video games, reading, texting, talking on the phone, helping other family members, playing sports, going to theme parks, playing 'guitar hero,' shopping, using the computer, surfing the internet, going to the gym, swimming, spending time with family members, hiking, working in their greenhouse, skate boarding, dancing, artwork, martial arts, going to the library, guitar lessons, bike riding, snow boarding and going to night clubs.
+The former students reported a wide range of interests and hobbies including shopping, travel, socializing with peers, participating in sports, watching movies/TV, bike riding, internet surfing, computer use, going to church, going out to eat, going for walks, ghost hunting, visiting family, working out at the gym, rollerblading, listening to music, dancing, going on vacation with family, going on field trips into their community, doing puzzles, going to the casino, going to the zoo, going bowling, playing board games, and horseback riding.
 As is discussed in the two sections below, prior to enrolling in JRC, these students' inappropriate behaviors interfered with normal functioning in most aspects of their daily life, including their ability to engage in recreational activities.
 Now, however, the former students are able to engage in a wide range of recreational activities in their personal life.